-ii) New standards and amendments and interpretation to existing standards that are not yet effective for the current accounting period beginning on 1 April 2019
+ii) New standards and amendments and interpretations to existing standards that are not yet effective for the current accounting period:

 The Group has not early adopted any new standards, amendments and interpretations that have been issued but are not yet effective.
+There are a number of new standards and amendments to standards and interpretations that are not yet effective for the year beginning 1 April 2021.